Multi-Modal Image Fusion via Intervention-Stable Feature Learning¶

 Key Designs¶

-Causal Feature Integrator (CFI):
+2. Causal Feature Integrator (CFI): Replacing "statistical significance weighting" with a gate

-- Mechanism: Total loss \(\mathcal{L} = \mathcal{L}_f + \alpha \mathcal{L}_{\text{inv}} + \beta \mathcal{L}_{\text{nec}}\).
-The fusion fidelity loss \(\mathcal{L}_f\) includes L1 reconstruction and Laplacian gradient preservation.
-The intervention consistency loss \(\mathcal{L}_{\text{inv}}\) penalizes discrepancies between pre- and post-intervention outputs in gate-selected stable regions, with regularization to prevent gate degeneracy (mean constraint + spatial entropy to encourage binary decisions).
-The modality necessity loss \(\mathcal{L}_{\text{nec}}\) maximizes the difference between the standard output and single-modality outputs.
+The total loss \(\mathcal{L} = \mathcal{L}_f + \alpha \mathcal{L}_{\text{inv}} + \beta \mathcal{L}_{\text{nec}}\) addresses specific failure modes.
+The fusion fidelity loss \(\mathcal{L}_f\) uses L1 reconstruction and Laplacian gradients to maintain pixel and edge quality.
+The intervention consistency loss \(\mathcal{L}_{\text{inv}}\) penalizes differences between standard and intervened outputs only in gate-selected stable regions, with spatial entropy regularization to prevent the gate from collapsing.
+The modality necessity loss \(\mathcal{L}_{\text{nec}}\) maximizes the difference between normal and single-modality fusion, forcing the model to utilize both modalities.

 Loss & Training¶

-- Fusion fidelity loss: \(\mathcal{L}_f = \|I_f - I_{vi}\|_1 + \|I_f - I_{ir}\|_1 + \lambda_1 \|\nabla I_f - \max(\nabla I_{vi}, \nabla I_{ir})\|_1\)
+- Fusion Fidelity Loss: \(\mathcal{L}_f = \|I_f - I_{vi}\|_1 + \|I_f - I_{ir}\|_1 + \lambda_1 \|\nabla I_f - \max(\nabla I_{vi}, \nabla I_{ir})\|_1\)

-- Modality necessity loss: \(\mathcal{L}_{\text{nec}} = \|I_f - I_f^i\|_1 + \|I_f - I_f^v\|_1\)
+- Modality Necessity Loss: \(\mathcal{L}_{\text{nec}} = \|I_f - I_f^i\|_1 + \|I_f - I_f^v\|_1\)

-- Hyperparameters: \(\alpha = 0.1\), \(\beta = 0.05\), \(\lambda_1 = 1.0\), mask size \(16 \times 16\), number of masks randomly sampled from 1–6.
+- Hyperparameters: \(\alpha = 0.1\), \(\beta = 0.05\), \(\lambda_1 = 1.0\), mask size \(16 \times 16\), random mask count 1-6.

 - Trained on RTX 4090 for 50 epochs, Adam optimizer, lr=1e-4, batch size 16.